MattechLab/monalisa/_sources/2-1_reconstruction_calls.rst.txt

     *Non-Cartesian Static Reconstrucitons*:

-        - :ref:`Mathilda`: Gridded, zero-padded, inverse DFT reconstruction.
+        - :ref:`Mathilda`: Gridded, zero-padded, approx-inverse DFT reconstruction.
         - :ref:`Sensa`: Iterative-SENSE reconstruction.
-        - :ref:`Steva`: CS recon with spatial (anisotropic) total-variation regularization.
+        - :ref:`Steva`: LSR with spatial, anisotropic, total-variation regularization.
-        - :ref:`Sleva`: Iterative-Sense reconstruction with regulerization by l2-norm of the image.
+        - :ref:`Sleva`: LSR with regularized by the l2-norm of the image.

     *Non-Cartesian Chain Reconstrucitons*:

-        - :ref:`TevaMorphosia_chain`: CS recon with temporal regularization by l1-norm of temporal derivative.
+        - :ref:`TevaMorphosia_chain`: LSR with regularization along one non-spatial dimension by l1-norm of the (motion-compensated) backward finite difference derivative.
-        - :ref:`TevaDuoMorphosia_chain`: CS recon with temporal regularization by l1-norm of (forward and backward) temporal derivative.
+        - :ref:`TevaDuoMorphosia_chain`: LSR with regularization along one non-spatial dimension by l1-norm of the (motion-compensated) backward and forward finite difference derivative.
-        - :ref:`SensitivaMorphosia_chain`: Iterative-Sense with regularization by l2-norm of the temporal derivative.
+        - :ref:`SensitivaMorphosia_chain`: LSR with regularization along one non-spatial dimension by the squared l2-norm of the (motion-compensated) backward finite difference derivative.
-        - :ref:`SensitivaDuoMorphosia_chain`: Iterative-Sense with regularization by l2-norm of the (forward and backward) temporal derivative.
+        - :ref:`SensitivaDuoMorphosia_chain`: LSR with regularization along one non-spatial dimension by the squared l2-norm of the (motion-compensated) backward and forward finite difference derivative.

     *Non-Cartesian Sheet Reconstrucitons*:

-        - :ref:`TevaMorphosia_sheet`: CS recon with temporal regularization by l1-norm of temporal derivative.
+        - :ref:`TevaMorphosia_sheet`: LSR with regularization along two non-spatial dimensions by l1-norm of the (motion-compensated) backward finite difference derivative.
-        - :ref:`SensitivaMorphosia_sheet`: Iterative-Sense with regularization by l2-norm of the temporal derivative.
+        - :ref:`SensitivaMorphosia_sheet`: LSR with regularization along two non-spatial dimensions by the squared l2-norm of the (motion-compensated) backward and forward finite difference derivative.

     *Cartesian Static Reconstrucitons*:

-        - `Nasha_cartesian`: Zero padded inverse DFT reconstruction.
+        - `Nasha_cartesian`: Zero padded approx-inverse DFT reconstruction.
         - `Sensa_cartesian`: Iterative-SENSE reconstruction.

     *Cartesian Chain Reconstrucitons*:

-        - `TevaMorphosia_chain_cartesian`: CS recon with temporal regularization by l1-norm of temporal derivative.
+        - `TevaMorphosia_chain_cartesian`: LSR with regularization along one non-spatial dimension by l1-norm of the (motion-compensated) backward and forward finite difference derivative.

 Input Arguments for Reconstruction Functions
 ============================================

-The input arguments that involve no or little preparation, and which are "easy" to define, and which are occupies little memory will be qualified as *leight*.
+The input arguments that involve no or little preparation, and which are "easy" to define, and which are occupies little memory will be qualified as **leight**.

-The input arguments that either need some carfull preparation, or need some technical user defined choices, or occupies a lot of memory will be qualified as *heavy*.
+The input arguments that either need some carfull preparation, or need some technical user defined choices, or occupies a lot of memory will be qualified as **heavy**.

 For static (single frame) reconstructions, ``y``, ``t`` and ``ve`` are arrays, while for dynamic reconstructions they are cell-arrays with one cell per data-bin and per frame.

 For static recontructions are:

-    - ``y``: the raw data. *Complex-valued, sinlge-precision, heavy.* Its size is ``[nPt, nCh]`` where ``nPt`` is the number of trajectory-points and ``nCh`` is the number of channels.
+    - ``y``: the raw data. **Complex-valued, sinlge-precision, heavy.** Its size is ``[nPt, nCh]`` where ``nPt`` is the number of trajectory-points and ``nCh`` is the number of channels.
-    - ``t``: the trajectory. *Double-precision, heavy.* Its size is ``[frDim, nPt]`` where the frame-dimension ``frDim`` is the spatial dimension of the frames (2 or 3) and ``nPt`` is the number of trajectory-points.
+    - ``t``: the trajectory. **Double-precision, heavy**.
+Its size is ``[frDim, nPt]`` where the frame-dimension ``frDim`` is the spatial dimension of the frames (2 or 3) and ``nPt`` is the number of trajectory-points.
-    - ``ve``: the volume elements (inverse density compensation). *Single precision, heavy.*  Its size is ``[1, nPt]`` where ``nPt`` is the number of trajectory-points.
+    - ``ve``: the volume elements (inverse density compensation). **Single precision, heavy**.
+Its size is ``[1, nPt]`` where ``nPt`` is the number of trajectory-points.

 For multiple-frame (dynamic) recontructions are

-    - ``y``: the cell-array of raw-data bins. *Each cell is complex-valued, sinlge-precision, heavy.*
+    - ``y``: the cell-array of raw-data bins. **Each cell is complex-valued, sinlge-precision, heavy.**
-    - ``t``: the cell-array of trajectory bins. *Each cell is double precision, heavy.*
+    - ``t``: the cell-array of trajectory bins. **Each cell is double precision, heavy.**
-    - ``ve``: the cell-array of volume-elements bins. *Each cell is single precision, heavy.*
+    - ``ve``: the cell-array of volume-elements bins. **Each cell is single precision, heavy.**

-The three variables ``y``, ``t`` and ``ve`` (may it be arrays or cell-arrays) forms the *Mitosius*.
+The three variables ``y``, ``t`` and ``ve`` (may it be arrays or cell-arrays) forms the **Mitosius**.
 Refer to :doc:`2-2_mitosius_prepare` section to learn how to build ``y`` from the raw-data, how to build the trejectory ``t`` and how to estimate ``ve`` from ``t``.
 You can also build the trajectory ``t`` in your own way as long as you follow our convention described at the end of the `Mitosius` section.
 You can evaluate  ``ve`` by our functions if your trajectory is supported by Monalisa.
 Else you can obtain ``ve`` by your own means.